front-end-intermediate/session-2/readme.md

 }
 ```

-The first adds CSS instructions to wider screens and the second adds features to smaller screens.
+The first adds CSS instructions to wider screens (Mobile First responsive design) and the second adds features to smaller screens.

-####Sample
+####Sample 1

 `@media screen and (min-width: 760px){ ... }`